wapiflapi/admiral/README.md

 ![modules screenshot](./images/watches_patch.png)

-Watches has independent top and bottom sections, each is a switched multiple with three inputs and two outputs.

-Each input or output jack can be connected to the **left or right bus** using the switches.
+Watches is a passive multi-connector similar to a classic multiple.
+What's different is that each socket has a 3-position switch to connect the jack to one of three internal buses.

 All **inputs on a bus are added together and sent to the output jacks** connected to that bus.
-Switches in the neutral position mute their channels or connect them to a third bus if the `2:3` switch is set to `3`.

-`2:3` switches between **two** buses (left and right) and a mute (middle) or **three** buses (left, right and middle).

-`+` connects the buses of the upper and lower section together when the light is lit.
-Watches then act as one 6>4 switched multiple instead of two independent 3>2s.
+The top section has three inputs and two outputs, the bottom section is the opposite and has two inputs and three outputs.

+Normally Watches is separated in a top and bottom section that act independently.
+When the `+` button is red the top three buses are connected to their bottom counterparts and the module act as one.

+The **neutral switch position** connect jacks to the middle bus.
+The middle bus is special and acts differently according to the `2:3`
+switch:
+  - On `2` only two buses are active, the middle bus mutes.
+  - On `3` the middle bus is independent in each section.
+  - In between the middle bus is shared between the two sections even when `+` is not active and they otherwise act independently.